Examples

 Call a self-deployed model with the Chat Completions API

-The following sample shows you how to send non-streaming requests:
+The following sample shows how to send a non-streaming request to a self-deployed model.

 REST